Loading...

 Portion Control

-Reduce the portion size of the chicken soup and salad to manage the overall carbohydrate intake.
+Reduce the portion size of the chicken soup and salad to limit the amount of carbohydrates consumed at one time.

 Choose Whole Grains